c-mertes/autoCorrection/README.rst

 packages automatically installed, if not present.

-If you don't wannt to install these packages globally, please use vitual environment.
+If you don't wannt to install these packages globally, please use virtual environment.

 If you have problems with virtualenv, installing using conda may help: